Arithmetic representations of mapping class groups: Introduction and statement of the main result

 We will also obtain an arithmeticity property in the setting of (i).
 See the discussion and the end of this introduction as well as Remark \ref{rem:exceptions}.

 \begin{remark} Note that in either case the cover over the complement of such a subsurface of $S_G$ must be connected (for the subsurface has a connected boundary and $S$ is connected).
 Since this complement has a boundary component over which the covering is trivial, we may contract that component (and each of the components lying over it) to obtain a $G$-covering $S'\to S'_G$, where the genus of $S'_G$ is now 1 resp.\ 2 less than that of $S_G$.
-As this covering represents all the topological input, we may paraphrase our main theorem as saying that the Putman-Wieland property resp.\ the arithmeticity property holds after a `stabilisation' by taking a connected sum of the base orbifold with a closed surface of genus 1 resp.\ 2. \end{remark}
+As this covering represents all the topological input, we may paraphrase our main theorem as saying that the Putman-Wieland property resp.\ the arithmeticity property holds after a `stabilization' by taking a connected sum of the base orbifold with a closed surface of genus 1 resp.\ 2. \end{remark}

-We will prove this theorem under the apparently weaker assumption that there exists a closed one-dimensional submanifold $A\subset S_G^\circ$ (so a disjoint union of embedded circles) with in case (i) one and in case (ii) two connected components such that $S\to S_G$ is trivial over $A$ and connected over $S_G\ssm A$.
+We will prove this theorem under the apparently weaker assumption that there exists a closed one-dimensional submanifold nonempty $A\subset S_G^\circ$, so a disjoint union of say $k\ge 1 $ embedded circles (with $k=1$ in case (i) and $k=2$ in case (ii)) such that $S\to S_G$ is trivial over $A$ and connected over $S_G\ssm A$.
 This looks as if this is a more general result, because it is easy to find in the respective cases such an $A$ inside the postulated subsurface with the property that its complement is connected.
 But we will see that this generalization is only apparent.

 There is also a useful geometric interpretation for this last formulation: given such an $A$, then we can obtain the $G$-covering $S'\to S'_G$ as above as follows: regard $S_G\ssm A$ as a punctured surface (so with two punctures for each component of $A$) and let $S'_G\supset S_G\ssm A$ be the closed orbifold obtained by filling in these punctures as non-orbifold points.
 Our assumptions say that $S'_G$ is a closed connected surface (the genus drop is the number of connected components of $A$) and that the given $G$-covering $S\to S_G$ arises from a $G$-covering $S'\to S'_G$ with for each component of $A$ an identification of the fibers of this covering over the two associated points (as principal $G$-sets).
 If we give $S_G$ a complex structure and thus turn it into a smooth complex-projective curve with an orbifold structure, then an algebraic geometer might be tempted to regard this orbifold curve as being in its moduli space near the Deligne-Mumford stratum where the orbifold acquires $k$ nodes, but for which the $G$-covering stays irreducible and does not ramify over the nodes.
 The covering $S'\to S'_G$ then appears as the normalization of such a degeneration.
 No algebraic geometry is used in the proof, though, for the topological part of this paper uses methods that directly generalize those of \cite{L}.